Pelvic Floor Physical Therapy

 Why is pelvic floor physical therapy done?

-This specialized form of physical therapy (PT) focuses on your pelvic musculoskeletal system supporting the vagina.
+This specialized form of physical therapy (PT) focuses on your pelvic muscles & ligaments supporting the vagina.
 Dr. Datta believes pelvic floor physical therapy enhances the effectiveness and long-term results of procedures such as the surgical vaginal tightening or rejuvenation procedures for treatment of vaginal discomfort, urinary leakage and sexual dysfunction.

 This method of PT can help strengthen muscles which may have weakened by common issues such as age, pregnancy, delivery, or surgery.
 Strengthening these muscles under the pelvic bones further supports the vagina, bladder, and colon thereby improving gynecologic function.